henie1/henie1.github.io/index.md

   [<a href="/assets/pdfs/papers/SSRN-id4219603.pdf" target="_blank" class="btn btn-sm z-depth-0" role="button">Link</a>]
 - **[Sep.
 2022]** Our paper about Cryptocurrencies R&R at <i>International Review of Economics & Finance<i>.
 - **[Aug.
 2022]** Our paper about Forward Guidance appears at <i>Review of Economic Dynamics<i>.
 - **[Jul.
-2022]** Our paper (Co-movement of ASEAN stock markets) has been selected in SI: <i>Celebrating Economic Modelling as a top 20 journal in economics in 2022: Its most cited papers in 2017-2021<i>.
+2022]** Our paper (Co-movement of ASEAN stock markets) has been selected in SI:
+  <a href="https://www.sciencedirect.com/journal/economic-modelling/special-issue/10XLNVGLQWL" target="_blank" class="btn btn-sm z-depth-0" role="button">Celebrating Economic Modelling as a top 20 journal in economics in 2022: Its most cited papers in 2017-2021</a>.
 - **[Jun.
 2022]** My paper about Gov. Spending Multipliers R&R at <i>Macroeconomic Dynamics<i>.